 Climate change is generally agreed as the issue requiring the highest attention from legislators, consumers and companies.
-It is set to have a profound impact on the complex infrastructure of the food and beverage industry, risking ro disrupt the entire value chain in which it operates.
+It is set to have a profound impact on the complex infrastructure of the food and beverage industry, risking to disrupt the entire value chain.

-This is why we are committed to a circular economy that also has a low-carbon focus: one that takes into account not just recycling and reuse, but also the carbon impact of manufacturing and, particularly, raw materials.
+This is why we are committed to a circular economy that also has a low-carbon focus: one that takes into account not just recycling, but also the carbon impact of manufacturing and, particularly, raw materials.
 We are taking action on mitigating climate change by decarbonizing1 our operations, products, and our value chain.

-Using plant-based renewable raw materials, which take up carbon dioxide as they grow and are reused and recycled, is a significant part of our climate strategy.
+Using plant-based renewable raw materials, is a significant part of our climate strategy.
 This is why back in 2015 we launched Tetra Rex® Plant-based, the world's first, and still only, fully renewable beverage carton.
 It is FSC™-certified and is entirely made of paperboard from responsibly managed forests and other controlled sources, and Bonsuco certified plant-based plastic.

-To avoid an equivalent amount of carbon emissions and achieve carbon neutrality, Tetra Pak has decided to run a pilot program in 2020 in partnership with the Carbon Trust™, becoming the first packaging company to enable customers to label their packages as CO₂ Neutral according to the strict international PAS 2060 standard:
+To avoid an equivalent amount of carbon emissions and achieve carbon neutrality, Tetra Pak is running a program since 2020 in partnership with the Carbon Trust™, providing packages with a CO₂ Neutral label according to the strict international PAS 2060 standard:

-For the pilot project we have selected two projects that fulfil the Gold Standard criteria:
+We have selected three projects that fulfil the Gold Standard criteria:

 To enable our customers to communicate the carbon neutral packages to their consumers and other stakeholders, we have worked with the Carbon Trust to certify that our calculations are correct and to ensure quality based on an independent assessment.
 Therefore, the packages that are carbon neutral according to these criteria carry the Carbon Neutral label by the Carbon Trust.